axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/components/change-last-drilldown-level-of-task-by-expiry-chart.rst

-.. _axonivyportal.components.drilldown:
+.. _components-drilldown:

 Change Last Drilldown Level Of Task By Expiry Chart
 ===================================================

-.. _axonivyportal.components.expirychart.taskbyexpirychart:
+.. _components-expiry-chart-task-by-expiry-chart:

 Task by expiry chart
 --------------------

 |task-by-expiry-chart|

-.. _axonivyportal.components.expirychart.foruserswhowanttochangelastdrilldownlevel:
+.. _components-expiry-chart-for-users-who-want-to-change-last-drill-down-level:

 For users who want to change last drilldown level of Task by expiry chart
 -------------------------------------------------------------------------